 >

-The oldest historical mention of hummingbirds dates back to the Taino Native Americans, around the time of Columbus.
+The oldest historical mention of hummingbirds, intertwined with the beliefs of the Taino Native Americans during the time of Columbus.

-How long they have been in America is unknown, but they have delighted bird watchers for many years, with their quick dashes into the garden, and the shine of the sun on brilliant feathers.
+While the exact duration of their presence in America remains unknown, hummingbirds have delighted bird watchers for centuries with their quick dashes and brilliant feathers.

 East of the Rockies, the Ruby-throated Hummingbird is the most common hummingbird and recognized for its iridescent feathering, and dazzling ruby-red throat.